aparrish/treestr/README.md

 Parrish](http://www.decontextualize.com/)

 This is really raw software and it's probably not suitable for use by anyone other than me.
-I just wanted it on Github so I can include it in `pip` requirements files.
+I just wanted it on GitHub so I can include it in `pip` requirements files.

 ## Motivation and examples